Revitalizing an urban alley into a creative gathering place

 A spark of an idea?
 An urban outdoor creative gathering place for the community.

 The location?
-An underutilized alley perfectly positioned in the heart of downtown Auburn between the beloved Auburn Avenue Theater and the future Auburn Arts & Culture Center.
+An underutilized alley perfectly positioned in the heart of downtown Auburn between the beloved Auburn Avenue Theater and Postmark Center for the Arts.

 What started with an idea and vision by students participating in the Livable City Year program at the University of Washington, has now become a plan set in motion for a multi-faceted artistic gathering place in Auburn’s Downtown, created in collaboration with some truly amazing artists and a lot of important support from the local and regional community!